Rolls-Royce Cullinan review

 Riding exclusively on sophisticated air suspension and aimed towards owners who are more likely to get behind the wheel than traditional Rolls-Royce customers, the Cullinan offers up a good driving experience.
 It feels sharper than the Phantom, body control is tight and it’s surprisingly nimble given its size.

-The Rolls-Royce Cullinan is worthy of its prestigious badge – no other SUV on sale can match it for luxury, build quality or refinement.
+The Rolls-Royce Cullinan is well worthy of its prestigious badge – no other SUV on sale can match it for luxury, build quality or refinement.
 Like all Rolls-Royce cars it’s big, heavy and slightly at odds with modern-day attitudes towards emissions and efficiency, but as an uncompromised luxury SUV experience it exists in a class of one.

 Engines, performance and drive